Within this section we will advise you about:-

 - By email

 - By updating your details using Housing Online

 - Notifying a member of our staff

-We will send you a reminder each year asking that you update your information with us if your personal circumstances have changed.
+We will add a reminder to our ‘annual rent change’, ‘remain on our housing register’ and other standard template letters we send to you, asking that you update your information with us if your personal details and circumstances have changed.

-You should be aware that any service we provide which relies on this information will no longer be available to you.
+Should your request to delete information we hold is agreed to, you should be aware that any service we provide which needs this information will no longer be available to you.
 Depending upon the reason for collecting this information, your details will either be deleted or will be anonymised so that you cannot be identified.